British Museum, London

-The program of activities and events of the British Museum includes temporary exhibitions, special events, seminars, learning classes and workshops especially aimed at children, families, and students.
+The program of activities and events of the British Museum includes changing exhibitions, seminars, learning classes, workshops especially aimed at children, families, and students, and special events.

 Colossal winged lion statues from the Palace of Ashurnasirpal II, 883-859 BC.
 Photo Patrick Lauke.

 A group of sculptures from the east pediment of the Parthenon, 438-432 BC.
 Photo Yann Caradec.